Thogotovirus: History

-THOV and DHOV were identified in the early 1960s in Kenya and India, respectively.
+Thogoto virus (THOV) and Dhori virus (DHOV) were identified in the early 1960s in Kenya and India, respectively.
 Two cases of human disease associated with THOV occurred in 1966, and a Russian laboratory accident in the 1980s showed that DHOV can also cause disease in humans.
 The two viruses were originally considered to be bunyaviruses, but characterisation in the 1980s and early 1990s revealed similarities with influenza viruses.
 A genus of "Thogoto-like viruses" within Orthomyxoviridae was proposed in 1995, and recognised by the ICTV under the name Thogotovirus the following year.
 The name comes from Thogoto Forest in Kenya, where THOV was first discovered.
 Since then, sequence analysis of five viruses discovered in the 1960–70s but unclassified or tentatively assigned to Bunyaviridae led to their being proposed as additional members of the genus.
 A further proposed member of the genus was characterised by next-generation sequencing in 2014.

 Virology

 The virus particle is enveloped.
 It is generally spherical or ovoid, with a diameter in the range 80–120 nm.
 Some filamentous forms are observed in THOV, Batken and Bourbon viruses.
 The single-stranded, –RNA genome is linear and segmented, with six or seven segments of 0.9–2.3 kb and a total size of around 10 kb.
 Reassortment of segments between strains has been observed in both ticks and mammals experimentally infected with more than one thogotovirus, but its significance in natural infections is unknown.